ncmoliver/athletic_sales_analysis/README.md

 - The retailer with the highest sales volume
 - The retailer leading in sales of Women's Athletic Footwear

-## Analysis Features
+## 🔦 Analysis Features

-The key main features used to produce this analysis is the use of the groupby() and pivot_table() functions.
-These two functions made organizing the data into more digestable viewpoints.
+In this assignment, several key features were incorporated, focusing on how the data was broken down.
+We started with two separate datasets from 2020 and 2021, using the groupby() and pivot_table() functions for our initial layer of analysis.

+The second layer of analysis involved filtering the dataset using the loc() function to extract all rows related to Women's Athletic Footwear from the 'product' column.
+Once this data was isolated, the groupby() and pivot_table() functions were instrumental in organizing and grouping the data.

+The final feature was a self-imposed challenge based on recent lessons, which involved formatting the money columns.
+I created a function called format_sales(column).
+This function takes a column, divides the value by one million, and formats it with a dollar sign and 'M' to represent millions, for example, $ 8.5 M.

-## The Process
+## 📲 The Process

-## Pre-Processing
+#### Pre-Processing

 | Step(s)         | Description         |
 | ----------------- | ---------------- |